Neggio: History

 Neggio is first mentioned in 807 as Nego.
-In 1335 it was mentioned as Negio.
-Tombs from the 3rd-4th Century suggest that there was a Roman settlement near the modern village.
-In the 15th Century it is mentioned as a separate Vicinanza.
+In 1335, it was mentioned as Negio.
+Tombs from the 3rd to 4th centuries suggest that there was a Roman settlement near the modern village.
+In the 15th century it was mentioned as a separate Vicinanza.
 In 1611, it split from the parish of Agno.
 Since 1938, there has been a small community of Dominican nuns.
 In January 1944, they housed Edda Ciano, the daughter of Benito Mussolini, along with her children.

-The church of S. Maria dell'Annunciata has frescoes from the 14th Century, which date from the previous building that was demolished in 1620.
+The church of S. Maria dell'Annunciata has frescoes from the 14th century, which date from the previous building that was demolished in 1620.
 Nothing remains of the church of San Giorgio, but a chapel was built on the same hill in the 18th century.

 Historically, most of the residents worked in agriculture.
-At the beginning of the 21st Century, most of the workers worked outside the municipality in Lugano and the Vedeggio plain.
+At the beginning of the 21st century, most of the workers worked outside the municipality in Lugano and the Vedeggio plain.
 In 1956 vocational and home economics courses were introduced in the municipality.
 The school house, a gift from the Soldati family, has included a handicapped workshop since 1986.

 Geography

 Neggio has an area, As of 1997, of 0.91 km2.
 Of this area, 0.22 km2 or 24.2% is used for agricultural purposes, while 0.6 km2 or 65.9% is forested.
 Of the rest of the land, 0.13 km2 or 14.3% is settled (buildings or roads), 0.01 km2 or 1.1% is either rivers or lakes.

 Of the built up area, housing and buildings made up 8.8% and transportation infrastructure made up 3.3%. while parks, green belts and sports fields made up 2.2%.
 Out of the forested land, 57.1% of the total land area is heavily forested and 8.8% is covered with orchards or small clusters of trees.
-Of the agricultural land, 5.5% is used for growing crops, while 9.9% is used for orchards or vine crops and 8.8% is used for alpine pastures.
+Of the agricultural land, 5.5% is used for growing crops, 9.9% is used for orchards or vine crops, and 8.8% is used for alpine pastures.
 All the water in the municipality is flowing water.

 The municipality is located in the Lugano district, on a hill in the lower Malcantone valley.